 Senior Family Educator (Joel Abramovitz):

-A long-time Kitchen member, Joel is transitioning out of his role as the Judaic Studies Principal and the Middle School Principal at the Ronald C. Wornick Jewish Day School on the north Peninsula.
+A long-time Kitchen member, Joel has served as Judaic Studies Principal and the Middle School Principal at the Ronald C. Wornick Jewish Day School on the north Peninsula for the past 3 years; prior to that, Joel taught middle school Judaic Studies.
 Joel loves to teach and learn Bible, analyze Jewish comedy, and think about how his work as a Jew and Jewish educator intersects with social change.
 He is also deeply involved in the local organizing work of Bend the Arc, focusing on criminal justice reform.
 Joel is a graduate of the DeLeT (Day School Leadership through Teaching) Program at Hebrew Union College, Los Angeles, and received his Master’s degree in Jewish Education from HUC-LA.
-Despite receiving much of his education in Southern California, Joel is a proud third-generation Bay Area native and lives in Oakland with his partner Zvi.
+Despite receiving much of his education in Southern California, Joel is a proud third-generation Bay Area native and lives in Berkeley.
 When not working, Joel can be found in his kitchen, baking or studying cookbooks as if they were sacred texts.
-Joel will begin on July 1, 2018.